E-Sh4rk/EmeraldACE_tuto/hex-writer.md

 and no other slot should have been corrupted.

 If it is the case, just move the bad egg to the last slot of BOX 14, and you are done.
+Note that the certificate exit code bootstrap must always be placed at least two slots before the hexadecimal-writer bad egg when using it.

 ## Testing everything worked